raijp/icp/README.md

 ```

 <br><b>Test the dapp locally via the browser</b>
-Open the browser and navigate to http://localhost:8080/
+<br>Open the browser and navigate to http://localhost:8080/